AZJTZC/zenconsulting/content/english/project/Electricity Utilities 1.md

 3. Accelerated business case benefits with the commencement of quick-wins from over 150 generated and trackable improvements
 4. Developed staff in Lean to instil a culture of continuous improvement
 5. Clearly defined end-to-end value streams across asset management, finance, procurement, and customer service
-6. Independent project governance and QA to ensure value is realised during the system implementations
+6. Independent project governance and QA to ensure value is realised during the system implementations.

 ### Our Difference
 The key differences in using us included: